eriktorsner/wp-bootstrap/doc/01-intro.md

 In addition to normal content, wp-bootstrap also exports and imports settings from the wp_options table.
 Settings are also stored in a file.
 Wp-bootstrap also resolves references embedded in the wp_options table so that any individual option that points to a page or a post (like "page_on_front") will be adjusted after import, making sure that the correct database id is used.

 Wp-bootstrap depends on [wp-cli](http://wp-cli.org/) and a plugin named [WP-CFM](https://wordpress.org/plugins/wp-cfm/) to do a lot of the heavy lifting under the hood.
 The ideas and rationale that inspired this project was originally presented on [my blog](http://wpessentials.io/blog) and  in the book [WordPress DevOps](https://leanpub.com/wordpressdevops) available on [Leanpub](https://leanpub.com/wordpressdevops).
-Wp-bootsrap also assumes that you are using Composer even if it's not strictly needed.
+Wp-bootstrap also assumes that you are using Composer even if it's not strictly needed.
 Installation of WP-CFM is easiest to do via wp-bootstrap itself but installation of wp-cli needs to be done separately.

 This project scratches a very specific WordPress itch: being able to develop locally, managing the WordPress site in Git and being able to push changes (releases) to a production environment without worrying about overwriting content or having to manually migrate any setting or content.